 Dag 16 - Johannesburg

-Crossing back into South Africa, we make our way to Johannesburg where the tour ends in the late afternoon.
+Crossing back into South Africa, we make our way to Johannesburg where the tour ends in the late afternoon at +/- 18:00 at the hotel.

 Blijf op de hoogte van onze reizen en lees de nieuwsbrief.